-Chicken and Andouille Sausage Gumbo
+Chicken and Andouille Gumbo

 What You Will Need

-- 2 Tbsp. olive oil
+- 2 tbsp. olive oil

-- 4 cups diced yellow onions (½-inch pieces), divided
+- 4 cups coarsely chopped yellow onions, divided

-- 3 cups diced celery (½-inch pieces), divided
+- 3 cups coarsely chopped celery, divided

-- 2 cups diced green bell pepper (½-inch pieces), divided
+- 2 cups coarsely chopped green bell pepper, divided

 - 2 bay leaves

-- 3 Tbsp. gumbo filé powder
+- 3 tbsp. filé

-- 4 tsp. kosher salt
+- 1 tbsp. plus 1 tsp. kosher salt

 - 1⁄4 tsp. dried thyme

-- 1⁄4 tsp. freshly ground white pepper
+- 1⁄4 tsp. finely ground white pepper

-- 1⁄4 tsp. ground cayenne pepper
+- 1⁄4 tsp. cayenne pepper

-- 12 cups unsalted chicken stock or water
+- 12 cups chicken stock or water

 - Cooked rice, for serving